Remember when you first had a girl or boyfriend?

 - Give regular reminders about limits and expectations.

 How to Survive Your Teens’ Personal Relationship Breakdown

 It is almost inevitable.
 While some high-school sweethearts stay together, most don’t.
 The breakup is bound to happen, and when it does, our kids need us to be there to help.

 Sometimes we’ll be delighted that a relationship has ended.
 We try to hide it, but we end up saying something like,

 "That kid was no good.
 In a few weeks you'll be glad it's over."

 Or we simply get annoyed at our children for being emotional

-“Get over yourself.
-You’re blowing it out of proportion.
-Stop being such a sook about it.”
+"Get over yourself.
+You're blowing things out of proportion.
+Stop being such a sook about it."